-- 1. Complainant A person or party who makes a complaint under this policy. - FHI 360 Personnel FHI 360 employees, officers, members of the Board of Directors, interns and fellows (paid or unpaid), volunteers, agents, and other individuals authorized to act on behalf of FHI 360. - 3.
-Program Participant Any adult or child who is served by an FHI 360 program, or has contact with FHI 360 Personnel, Suppliers, or Supplier Personnel in connection with or as a result of FHI 360's programs or business activities. - 4.
-Respondent A person or party against whom a complaint is made under this policy. - 5.
-Supervisor An employee of FHI 360 who is in a direct supervisory role over the work of one or more employees of FHI 360. - 6.
-Supplier Any FHI 360 contractor, consultant, vendor, service provider, subcontractor, or subrecipient. - 7.
-Supplier Personnel A Supplier's employees, interns and fellows (paid or unpaid), volunteers, agents, and other individuals authorized to act on a Supplier's behalf.
+1. Complainant A person or party who makes a complaint under this policy.
+2. FHI 360 Personnel FHI 360 employees, officers, members of the Board of Directors, interns, and fellows (paid or unpaid), volunteers, agents, and other individuals authorized to act on behalf of FHI 360.
+3 .
+Harassment Policy items 1 and 2 below define harassment.
+4. Program Participant Any adult or child who is served by an FHI 360 program, or has contact with FHI 360 Personnel, Suppliers, or Supplier Personnel in connection with or as a result of FHI 360's programs or business activities.
+5. Respondent A person or party against whom a complaint is made under this policy.
+6. Supervisor An employee of FHI 360 who is in a direct supervisory role over the work of one or more employees of FHI 360.
+7. Supplier Any FHI 360 contractor, consultant, vendor, service provider, subcontractor, or subrecipient.
+8. Supplier Personnel A Supplier's employees, interns, and fellows (paid or unpaid), volunteers, agents, and other individuals authorized to act on a Supplier's behalf.
+9. Work Environment This includes work locations such as, but not limited to, FHI 360 offices, supplier or funder offices or facilities, during business travel, compound housing, on work field visits, deployment to humanitarian zones, and in all work interactions in the communities in which we serve.
+It includes on-site and off-site training workshop events, and conferences, and work-related social events such as office parties, off-site business lunches and dinners, and client or professional group entertainment events.